Skip to main content

 Scholar Awards

 There is a critical need for investigators prepared to conduct clinical and translational research in myasthenia gravis (MG).
-The MGNet Scholar Program provides individualized training and mentorship in one of two tracks, Clinical Research or Biomarker Development Research.
-We strongly encourage potential applicants to contact the MGNet Scholar Program administrator to facilitate the application process (MGNet@gwu.edu).
+The MGNet Scholar Program provides individualized training and mentorship for researchers pursuing Clinical and Translational Research and/or Biomarker Discovery.
+We encourage applicants to contact the MGNet Scholar Program administrator with any questions (MGNet@gwu.edu).

 Applicants must have a MD (or equivalent) or PhD clinical fellows, post-doctoral fellows, or junior faculty are eligible.
+Mid career faculty wanting to pursue more dedicated MG research or to transition into MG research are also encouraged to apply.
 Applicants must identify a primary mentor with appropriate content expertise and experience mentoring young investigators.
-Candidates should be US citizens, US permanent residents, or non-US citizens with a valid visa to work in the US.
-MGNet Scholars do not have be at a MGNet site.
+Candidates should be U.S. citizens, US permanent residents, or non US citizens with a valid visa to work in the US.
+Applicants with training outside the field of neurology are particularly encouraged to apply.

 Research must constitute at least 50% of each Scholar’s professional effort.
-Each Scholar must form a 2-3-member advisory committee to include a primary mentor, an additional clinician investigator or collaborator, and a MGNet faculty sponsor.
+Each Scholar must form a 2-3 member advisory committee to include a primary mentor and an additional clinician-investigator or collaborator.
+After award a MGNet faculty mentor will be assigned.
 The advisory committee will meet with the Scholar at least quarterly to review progress and each Scholar will develop an individual academic career development plan and renew it with the committee at least every 6 months.

 • Specific Aims (1 page)